-Interdisciplinary Studies: Workforce Management, Bachelor of Science (BS)
+Interdisciplinary Studies: Workforce Management Major, Bachelor of Science (BS)

 How does this degree compare with other Interdisciplinary Studies degree options?
 Review the program comparison table for detailed information.

-Individuals coming in with a AA-DTA would have general education requirements met.
+Individuals transferring in with a AA-DTA will have met the Breadth Area Core Requirements (BACRs).
 Those individuals without a DTA should complete the following BACR courses or equivalent to ensure prerequisite preparation for the required minors/certificates included as part of this program:

 | ARGUMENTATION AND ADVOCACY | 5 |